US suspending immigrant visa processing for 75 countries - Local News 8

 (CNN) — The United States is indefinitely suspending immigrant visa processing from 75 countries in another expansion of the Trump administration’s crackdown on immigration.

 The pause in processing will apply to countries including Brazil, Colombia, Egypt, Haiti, Somalia and Russia.
-The suspension applies to immigrant visas, such as those for employment in the US.
+The suspension applies to immigrant visas, such as those for employment or to join family in the US.
 The pause does not apply to non-immigrant visas like student and tourist visas, and as such would not apply for those seeking to travel to the World Cup in the US this summer.

 The pause will begin on January 21, a US official said.